The top 6 features every business needs from their VoIP Service provider

 When choosing a VoIP Service Provider, it's important they can provide you with all the features you need without additional cost.

 The Next Telecom Cloud Phone or Hosted PBX, brings your company a lot of features without the expensive hardware and maintenance costs of an onsite PBX.
-Call forward, softphones, hunt groups and auto attendants are four features of Hosted PBX that our customers say are a reason to move to a Hosted PBX today.
+Using our IP Telephony platform gives out users access to Call forward, softphones, hunt groups and auto attendants on our that our customers say are a reason to move to a Hosted PBX today.
 They’ll also deliver excellent results for your business and help your SME business look big – but what features on your Cloud Phone should you expect from your VoIP Service provider?

 Included handsets on your VoIP Service

-Don’t outlay a small fortune buying hardware when you can get it included in the price of your Cloud Phone System.
+Don’t outlay a small fortune buying hardware when you can get it included in the price of your Cloud IP Telephony Phone System.
 Next Telecom includes handsets on both PAYG and unlimited call plans.